chase-scott/Monopoly/README.md

 - Press "buy" to buy the property you are currently on

+- Properties will appear in list that can be scrolled through

 - Press "pass" to pass the turn

 - Relevant events will be shown in a screen pop-up